jbrinkman/joe.brinkman.me/input/posts/serverless-blogs.md

 There are many great [static site generators](https://www.staticgen.com/) to choose from.
 I knew that there would be one that was just right for my purposes.

 The GitHub Pages feature that I would be leveraging to host my blog is nice.
 It includes full support for Jekyll, a very popular static site generator.
 Unfortunately, Jekyll is written in Ruby.
 While that was not a deal killer, it added a bit of friction to getting started, and would potentially complicate things whenever I wanted to extend the platform.
-I have worked in many different programming languages, but Ruby is not one of them.
+I had previous experience building a site in [Sphinx](http://www.sphinx-doc.org/en/stable/) and Python, and I learned the hard way that learning a new language and a new tool is a big task that complicates the site building process.
+I have worked in many different programming languages, but Ruby is not one of them so I wanted to avoid Jekyll for this project if I could.

 After exploring a handful of different static generators, I finally settled on [Wyam](http://wyam.io) as being the best fit for me.
 Not only is it written in .Net (C#), the project appears to be [actively maintained](https://github.com/Wyamio/Wyam) and the author is very responsive to [questions on Gitter](https://gitter.im/Wyamio/Wyam).

+Wyam is very similar to most generators I evaluated.
+It includes support for creating my own themes.
+In Wyam Themes are built using Razor Pages.
+This allows me to use all of my ASP.Net skills for hand-crafting my own custom theme.
+Although Wyam includes five different built-in themes out of the box, I much prefer to craft my own theme so that my site reflects my personal tastes.

+On the content side Wyam includes standard support for creating my pages with markdown.
+This makes it easy to create content without a lot of fuss.
+When I need a little more control over the final markup, I can always create my pages using Razor script.
+This gives me the full power of HTML and C# so I can get as fancy as I want for those few pages where the extra control may be necessary.

+All document generation in Wyam is the result of running a set of input files through a number of pre-written pipelines.
+These pipelines take the input files and generate the HTML, CSS and JavaScript for my final site.
+In Wyam these pipelines are called recipes.
+Out of the box there are recipes for Blogs, BookSites and Documentation Sites.
+With support for markdown, Razor, LESS, SASS, JSON and YAML, I have just about everything I need to create beautiful sites.
+Of course, if the built-in recipes don't suit my needs, I can easily craft my own or customize the pre-built recipes to suit my particular needs.
+If desired I could easily extend Wyam to include support for [Liquid markup](http://dotliquidmarkup.org/), add support for frontmatter written in XML or any number of interesting customizations.
+I am in complete control, and I don't have to make any changes to the core Wyam platform to make these enhancements.
+That is exactly the kind of control that I was looking for.

 # Just a Few Comments

+The heart of the blogging experience focuses on publishing articles.
+This is a task that any decent static site generator can handle with ease.
+But a blog is about more than just publishing articles.
+It is about engaging in a conversation with your readers.
+It is about expressing your views, sharing your knowledge and then interacting with your readers to get their viewpoint.
+Commenting then becomes the soul of your blog.
+It is where your ideas meet the real world and are challenged or confirmed.

 # Performance and Security